usman-wf/linux-ctfs/azure/README.md

 ## Security Note

-This lab is designed for learning purposes and uses password-based login for simplicity.
+This lab is designed for learning purposes and uses a password-based login for simplicity.
 In real-world scenarios, key-based authentication is recommended for better security.

 ## Troubleshooting

 If you encounter any issues:

-1. Ensure your Azure CLI is correctly installed and configured.
+1. Ensure your AWS CLI is correctly configured with your credentials.
 2. Check that you're using a compatible Terraform version.
-3. Verify that you have the necessary Azure permissions to create the required resources.
+3. Verify that you have the necessary AWS permissions to create the required resources.
-4. If you can't log in immediately after creating the VM, wait a few minutes for the startup script to complete.

 If problems persist, please open an issue in this repository.